 Two weeks ago, the moderator of a Republican gubernatorial debate asked candidate Paul LePage a simple and straightforward question: “Do you believe in creationism, and do you think it should be taught in Maine public schools?”
 Paul LePage’s complete answer: I would say intelligence, uh,

 While walking by the side of the road today here in Maine, I encountered the following campaign sign for Paul LePage, a Republican candidate for Governor.
 A bewilderingly unclear campaign sign might be better for Paul LePage than a crystal clear one: LePage, after all,

 They say the Republican Party in Maine is pretty darned liberal.
 But what do the Republican Party candidates for Governor say for themselves?
 In a televised debate on May 27 2010, Maine Public Broadcasting Network’s Jennifer Rooks asked each of the GOP candidates for Governor

 How can evolution be taught over creationism in the public schools when there are no transitional forms?
 We should be clear about this: If Darwin’s Theory is correct, we should be able to find a well defined trail of fossils that clearly show the gradual,

 Someone has apparently decided to send me literature from the fundamentalist Christian American Family Association; the AFA Journal has begun arriving at my house.
 The January 2010 issue features a Nazi flag on the front cover, with the caption “The Evil Lives In Secularism” below.
-It only gets stranger on the inside.
-In his monthly […]